joao-gi/opentls/README.rst

 Status
 ------
-|build_status| There are no usable modules implemented as yet.
+|build_status| One usable module has been implemented.

+``tls.random`` is an implementation of Python's random module using OpenSSL's pseudo-random number API.
+It is suitable for cryptogrpahic use.

-Currently some parts of OpenSSL's APIs have been wrapped using `ctypes <http://docs.python.org/dev/library/ctypes.html>`_.
+Additionally, some parts of OpenSSL's APIs have been wrapped using `ctypes <http://docs.python.org/dev/library/ctypes.html>`_.
 This wrapping is limited to: